MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-password.md

 ## Reset the password by using the serial console with single-user mode

-You can use the [serial console](serial-console-linux.md) to reset either the `admin user` or `root` account through single-user mode for VM access.
+You can use the [serial console](serial-console-linux.md) to reset the `admin user` or `root` account through single-user mode for VM access.

 1. Follow the [single-user mode](serial-console-grub-single-user-mode.md) process to reset or add a password.